Human rights in Nigeria: Women

+Human rights violations also include female genital mutilation, in which Nigeria accounts for the highest absolute number worldwide, affecting 27% of Nigerian women between the ages of 15 and 49 (as of 2012).
+Although the practice has been banned by President Goodluck Ebele Jonathan in 2015, many communities still view it as part of their tradition or as a religious requirement; uncut women are often viewed as unclean or unmarriageable.

 Child labor and child marriage

 According to the U.S. Department of Labor, 31% of Nigerian children (around 14,000,000 children) aged 5 to 14 years old are working children who engage in forced labor in various sectors.
 According to the International Labor Organisation, over 15 million children in Nigeria are estimated to be child labourers.
-According to the Department's List of Goods Produced by Child Labor or Forced Labor, instances of child labor have been observed in the agricultural sector where children participate in the production of cocoa, cassava, and sand, and in the mining industry where they mine, quarry, and crush gravel and granite.
+According to the department's List of Goods Produced by Child Labor or Forced Labor, instances of child labor have been observed in the agricultural sector where children participate in the production of cocoa, cassava, and sand, and in the mining industry where they mine, quarry, and crush gravel and granite.

 Nigeria is characterized by many small farms that largely depend on family labor in the operations of the farm.
 In Nigeria, most child labor is found in the informal agricultural sector.
 Instead of attending school, more than 50% of children living in the rural areas of Nigeria spend more than 20 hours a week working, which is considered the point at which a child's education becomes significantly affected.